Robert Shulman (serial killer): Meresa Hammonds

 Meresa Hammonds was a 31-year-old who lived in New Jersey.
 She was born in April 1961 in Kentucky as one of seven siblings, and had previously spent time in California and Michigan before moving to New Jersey where she had worked as a fashion model with her sister and left behind two sons.
-Her initially-unidentified body was discovered on June 27, 1992 in a dumpster in Yonkers, New York.
+Her initially unidentified body was discovered on June 27, 1992, in a dumpster in Yonkers.
 She was referred to as "Yonkers Jane Doe" before being identified in December 2021.

-Unidentified

 Medford Jane Doe

 On December 7, 1994, an unidentified woman was found on the shoulder of Long Island Avenue by an employee of the Suffolk County Department of Public Works between Yaphank and Medford.
 She had a tattoo on her left arm depicting a red heart and a banner with the name "Adrian".
 She had been beaten and dismembered.